Scammers love their victims to be uninformed.

 Remember that if you decide to call and place an order, you’ll almost certainly be upsold several times throughout the process.
 Most manufacturers will also sell your contact information to third-party companies, who will then email and/or call you to upsell additional products.

 Understand what you’re purchasing.
 Infomercials are designed to make products look their absolute best.
-As such, it’s highly likely that once you receive it, it may not look as good as it did on TV, and that it very likely won’t perform as well as advertised.
+However, based on thousands of consumer reviews, it’s highly likely that once you receive it, it may not look as good as it did on TV, and that it very likely won’t perform as well as advertised.

 Keep in mind that many products sold through infomercials come with steep shipping and handling charges, which are almost never refundable.
 When you add the amount you’ll have to pay to ship the product back to the company if you’re dissatisfied, you might find that you’ve paid more in shipping and handling charges than you’ll ultimately receive as a refund.